You might have heard about escalation clauses, but what are they? You need to know!!

 What is an Escalation Clause?

-An escalation clause is an addition to a purchase contract that allows the buyer to increase their offer price automatically.
-If the buyer makes an offer, but the seller receives another and better offer, the escalation clause allows the first buyer to increase their offer.
+An escalation clause is an addition to a real estate contract that allows the buyer to increase their offer price automatically over the initial offer.
+If the buyer makes a new offer, but the seller receives another and better offer, the escalator clause allows the first home buyer to increase their offer.
 In this competitive market, the buyer should make the highest and best offer.

 Though the principle of this type of clause is fairly straightforward, there can be a few details that complicate matters.